RFID Based Toll Collection System

 Here is the PCB diagram of this project what I used for this project.
 You can make one for yourself too.

-We made this project in real life and tested result is:
+We made this project in real life and the tested result is:

 Conclusion:

-In this article, we have learned how to make a RFID based toll collecting system.
+In this article, we have learned how to make an RFID-based toll collecting system.
 I hope you have learned it well and can make one for yourself.
-If you need any help, feel free to contact with me.
+If you need any help, feel free to contact me.
 Thank you.

 0 Comments